P3DCAT/egg-syntax-vscode/README.md

 * Ability to compile bamfiles inside of vscode
 * Other panda3d things.
 * Also fix up this readme.
 Could be written better but I am too busy to do so at the very moment.

+# How to install
+To install download the repo as a zip, extract the zip file, then move the folder to C:\Users\[user]\.vscode\extensions (or ~/.vscode/extensions on Unix based system) .
+Afterwards reload visual studio code